Jermaphobias/jermaphobias.github.io/README.md

-# Astra's super mega awesome website made by Poyo!
-Welcome to use your website 101
+# Astra's website 101

-Hi there, Astra!
-Poyo here.
-I have built this precious website for ya, and now it's time for you to deploy it.

-To do so, you will need two things;
+You will need two things;
 - A GitHub.com account
 - A domain bought on either Porkbun or Cloudflare (I suggest these two, but any domain registrar will do)